 The train screeched to a stop and he stood up to gather his things.
 Noticing that it was her station too she did the same.
 They departed the train and as they stood on the platform together, he turned to her and smiled.

 ‘Well I guess this is goodbye’, he said, ‘goodbye Julie’.
 With that he walked out of the station and out of her life for good.

 ‘Goodbye Harry’ she whispered under her breath, and as cliché as it was, she walked off into the sunlight, ready to get her life back on track.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, potatoattacksWrite a Review